aniruddhballal/VenPay/README.md

 69. user display and editprofile must match styles, shape, structure - and editprofile's pfp+pw patch stands out (colours, effects)

-70. infitie loop - stacking pages - navigate -1
+DONE DONEEEE 70. infinite loop - stacking pages - navigate -1
 71. cant access the editprofile of another user directly, but if you copy paste url, it isnt protected. it lets any logged in user edit it.
 72. add product card vs edit product card
 73. break productmanagement into MORE COMPONENTS MAN its 1700 lines or something